sedol1339/files/abstracts.md

 Yang, G. (2020).
 Tensor Programs II: Neural Tangent Kernel for Any Architecture. arXiv, 2006.14548.
 Retrieved from https://arxiv.org/abs/2006.14548v4

+    - We review the tensor programs technique
+    - We prove that infinitely-wide NN of any architecture has its NTK converge to a deterministic limit
+    - We demonstrate how to calculate this limit
+    - We decribe a Simple GIA Check to check gradient independence assumption (GIA) used in NTK
+    - When Simple GIA Check fails, we show GIA can result in wrong answers
+    - We implement infinite-width NTKs of RNN, transformer, and batch normalization in a repo

 Yang, G. (2020).
 Tensor Programs III: Neural Matrix Laws. arXiv, 2009.10685.
 Retrieved from https://arxiv.org/abs/2009.10685v3

+    - We study intinitely-wide NNs with a random matrix theory and derive the Free Independence Principle (FIP)
+    - It justifies the calculation of Jacobian singular value distribution of intinitely-wide NN
+    - It gives a new justification of gradient independence assumption used for calculating NTK
+    - We generalize the Master Theorems from previous works

 Yang, G., & Hu, E. J. (2020).
 Feature Learning in Infinite-Width Neural Networks. arXiv, 2011.14522.
 Retrieved from https://arxiv.org/abs/2011.14522v3